-For this assignment you are asked to research and write a paper on a phenomenon related to the culture of consumption and/or material culture.
+For this assignment you are asked to research and write a paper on a phenomenon related to the culture of consumption.
+This paper must engage with at least one concept/theory discussed in the course.
+Your final paper must include at least five (5) scholarly sources.
+You have the option to write individually or in a pair.